 I haven’t given up all my super powers, I just put them to better use.
 I use them more wisely, when, where, and how they are highest and best utilized.

-No rushing around, and trying to be all I can be.
+No rushing around, trying to be everywhere doing everything for everyone, excluding myself.

 No more being…